dushyant958/Conversational-RAG-with-PDF-uploads-and-Chat-History/README.md

 # Conversational RAG with PDF Uploads & Chat History

 A powerful Conversational Retrieval-Augmented Generation (RAG) system that allows users to upload PDF documents and interact with their content through natural language questions.
-This system leverages LangChain, Groq LLMs, HuggingFace Embeddings, and Streamlit to create a seamless and intelligent PDF-based Q&A interface — with memory!
+This system leverages **LangChain**, **Groq LLMs**, **HuggingFace Embeddings**, and **Streamlit** to create a seamless and intelligent PDF-based Q&A interface — with memory!

-It uses **LangChain**, **Groq Llama3**, **HuggingFace embeddings**, and **Chroma vector store** under the hood.

 ---